Colombo: Local government

 Colombo is a charter city, with a mayor-council government.
-The mayor and council members are elected through local government elections held once in five years.
-For the past 50 years the city had been ruled by the United National Party (UNP), a right leaning party, whose business-friendly policies resonate with the population of Colombo.
-However, the UNP nomination list for the 2006 Municipal elections was rejected, and an Independent Group supported by the UNP won the elections.
-Uvais Mohamed Imitiyas was subsequently appointed Mayor of Colombo.
+The mayor and council members are elected through local government elections held every five years.
+The city had historically been ruled by the United National Party (UNP), a right leaning party, whose business-friendly policies resonate with the population of Colombo.
+However in 2025, the National People's Power won the local elections and Vraîe Cally Balthazaar became mayor.
+She is the second woman to hold the position, after her predecessor Rosy Senanayake (2018–2023), and leads Colombo under the NPP-JVP alliance, marking the city's first left-wing governance since N.M.
+Perera (1954–1956).

 The city government provides sewer, road and waste management services to the residents.
 In the case of water, electricity and telephone utility services, the council liaises with the National Water Supply and Drainage Board (NWSDB), the Ceylon Electricity Board (CEB) and telephone service providers operating in the country respectively.

 National capital status

 Colombo was the capital of the coastal areas controlled by the Portuguese, the Dutch and the British from the 1700s to 1815 when the British gained control of the entire island following the Kandyan convention.
 From then until the 1980s the national capital of the island was Colombo.

 During the 1980s plans were made to move the administrative capital to Sri Jayawardenepura Kotte and thus move all governmental institutions out of Colombo to make way for commercial activities.
 As a primary step, the Parliament was moved to a new complex in Kotte, with several ministries and departments also relocated.
 However, the move was never completed.

 Today, many governmental institutions still remain in Colombo.
 These include the President's House, Presidential Secretariat, Prime Minister's House (Temple Trees), Prime Minister's Office, the Supreme Court of Sri Lanka, Central Bank of Sri Lanka, important government ministries and departments; such as Finance (Treasury), Defence, Public Administration & Home affairs, Foreign affairs, Justice and the Military headquarters, Naval headquarters (SLNS Parakrama), Air Force headquarters (SLAF Colombo) and Police national and field force headquarters.